Skip to main content

 At the heart of this issue are federal laws designed to protect your health information.
 The Health Insurance Portability and Accountability Act (HIPAA) is the most well-known of these.
 HIPAA’s privacy rules create a stringent shield around your medical data, but this shield only extends to specific entities.

-However, a significant number of are offered directly by the employer, existing outside of the group health plan.
+However, a significant number of wellness programs are offered directly by the employer, existing outside of the group health plan.
 In these cases, HIPAA’s protections do not apply.
 This creates a regulatory gap where the privacy of your data is governed by a different set of rules and, most importantly, by the specific privacy policy of the third-party vendor running the screening.

 These vendors become the custodians of your data.
 While they are contractually obligated to handle your information, the specifics of how they de-identify, store, and share that data are dictated by their own policies and service agreements.
 Understanding this distinction is the first step in comprehending the true nature of the data relationship you are entering into.